dianalokada/avalanche-starter-kit/README.md

 ## Starting a local Avalanche Network

 To start a local Avalanche network with your own teleporter-enabled Subnet inside the container follow these commands.
-Your Avalanche network will be completely independent of the Avalanche Mainnet and Fuji Testnet.
-It will have its own Primary Network (C-Chain, X-Chain & P-Chain).
-You will not have access to services available on Fuji (such as Chainlink services or bridges).
-If you require these, go to the [Fuji Testnet](#fuji-testnet) section.

 First let's create out Subnet configuration.
 Follow the dialog and if you don't have special requirements for precompiles just follow the suggested options.
 For the Airdrop of the native token select "Airdrop 1 million tokens to the default ewoq address (do not use in production)".
 Keep the name "mysubnet" to avoid additional configuration.